Patient safety shines at DHN Central hospitals

 The Defense Health Agency announced May 5 that three military hospitals from Defense Health Network Central earned an “A” Leapfrog Hospital Safety Grade for spring 2025.

-The 81st Medical Group on Keesler Air Force Base, Miss., the 673rd Medical Group on Joint Base Elmendorf-Richardson, Alaska, and Brooke Army Medical Center on Joint Base San Antonio-Fort Sam Houston, Texas, are among the 16 military hospitals that received top honors for their excellence in transparency and delivery of safe, high-quality care.
+The 81st Medical Group, Keesler Air Force Base, Miss.; the 673rd Medical Group, Joint Base Elmendorf-Richardson, Alaska; and Brooke Army Medical Center, Joint Base San Antonio-Fort Sam Houston, Texas, are among the 16 military hospitals that received top honors for their excellence in patient safety, quality and transparency.

+“This recognition underscores the exceptional quality of care delivered every day across the Military Health System,” said Maj.
+Gen. Thomas Harrell, director of Defense Health Network Central.
+“From routine visits to complex medical interventions, our teams are deeply committed to providing the highest standard of safe, quality care to every patient, every time.”

 A hospital must meet specific criteria to be eligible for participation in the Leapfrog safety assessment.
 In the spring 2025 ratings, 32% of participating hospitals nationwide received the highest grade.
 Of the eligible military hospitals participating in the grading assessment, 73% received an "A" grade, according to a DHA release.